camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/90-task-markers.html.md

 ## Boundary events and multi-instance

 Since a multi-instance is a regular activity, it is possible to define a boundary event on its boundary.
 In case of an interrupting boundary event, when the event is caught, all instances that are still active will be destroyed.
-Take for example following multi-instance subprocess:
+For example, take the following multi-instance subprocess:

 <div data-bpmn-diagram="implement/multiple-instance-boundary"></div>

-Here, all instances of the subprocess will be destroyed when the timer fires, regardless of how many instances there are or which inner activities are currently not yet completed.
+Here all instances of the subprocess will be destroyed when the timer fires, regardless of how many instances there are or which inner activities are currently not completed yet.

 ## Loops

-The loop marker is not yet natively supported by the engine.
-For Multiple Instance the number of repetitions is known in advance - which makes it a bad candidate for loops (anyway - since it defines a completion condition that may be already sufficient for some cases).
+The loop marker is not natively supported yet by the engine.
+For Multiple Instance the number of repetitions is known in advance - which makes it a bad candidate for loops (anyway - as it defines a completion condition that may already be sufficient in some cases).

 To get around this limitation the solution is to explicitly model the loop in your BPMN process:

 <div data-bpmn-diagram="implement/loop-alternative"></div>

-And be assured that we have the loop marker in our backlog to be added to the engine.
+Be assured that we have the loop marker in our backlog to be added to the engine.

 ## Compensation

-If an activity is used for compensating the effects of another activity, it can be declared to be a compensation handler.
-Compensation handlers are not contained in normal flow and are only executed when a compensation event is thrown.
+If an activity is used for compensating the effects of another activity it can be declared to be a compensation handler.
+Compensation handlers are not contained in the regular flow and are only executed when a compensation event is thrown.

 <div data-bpmn-diagram="implement/compensation-marker"></div>

-Notice the compensation handler icon in the bottom canter area of the "cancel hotel reservation" service task
+Notice the compensation handler icon in the bottom center area of the "cancel hotel reservation" service task.

-Compensation handlers must not have incoming or outgoing sequence flows.
+Compensation handlers may not have incoming or outgoing sequence flows.

 A compensation handler must be associated with a compensation boundary event using a directed association.